-Cornell ReD Team plays a crucial role in supporting and advancing research activities among Cornell's faculty, particularly in developing compelling proposals to fund research programs and projects.
-We provide a range of services to help researchers enhance their skills as effective communicators, as grant proposal writers and as advocates for their research.
-The team works collaboratively with other college-based Research Development staff, and operates under the direction of the Office of the Vice President for Research and Innovation.
+Cornell's ReD Team plays a crucial role in supporting and advancing research activities among Cornell's faculty, particularly in developing compelling grant proposals to fund research programs and projects.
+The team works collaboratively with other college-based research development staff.
+It operates under the direction of the Office of the Vice President for Research & Innovation.

 Our key elements supporting Cornell's research and translation community include: